gabriellarichmo/joke-generator-project-1/README.md

 ## Random Joke Generator
 Ever been in a social setting where the mood has gone a little stale?
 This joke generating interface can help with just that!
 The Party Favor Joke Generator can spit out a joke for you with just a click of a button.
 If you don't want any old random joke, feel free to choose a joke by type or even submit your own!
-Do your party favor and use this party saver!
+Do your party a favor and use this party saver!

 ## Why did we make it?